Yeoh Ghim Seng

 He is one of the longest-serving speakers of any parliament in the world.
 Yeoh served briefly as the acting president of Singapore between the death of Yusof Ishak on 23 November 1970 and the inauguration of President Benjamin Sheares on 2 January 1971.

-Early life
+Early life and education

 Yeoh was born on 22 June 1918 in Ipoh.
-He received his early education at St. Michael's Institution in his hometown of Ipoh (in Malaysia) and at Penang Free School.
-He studied medicine in London and Cambridge University in the 1940s, and was on attachment to hospitals in London before becoming a fellow of the Royal College of Surgeons of England in 1950.
-His wife, Winnie Khong, was also from Ipoh, and they married in 1941 while both were studying in England.
+He received his early education at St. Michael's Institution and at Penang Free School.
+Yeoh studied medicine at the Cambridge University, England in the 1940s and was attached to hospitals in England.
+He became a fellow of the Royal College of Surgeons of England in 1950.

-Career
+Medical career

-In 1951, Yeoh returned to Malaya to become consultant surgeon to the Singapore General Hospital.
-When he was appointed professor of surgery at the then University of Malaya in 1955, he was one of the first locals to hold that chair.
-He resigned the chair in 1962 to set up what became a lucrative private practice, but continued to train medical graduates from the university.
+In 1951, Yeoh left England for Singapore to become consultant surgeon to the Singapore General Hospital.
+In 1955, he was appointed professor of surgery at the University of Malaya.
+He resigned the chair in 1962 to set up his private practice, but continued to train medical graduates from the university.
 A six-footer, Yeoh was described once as "the biggest but fastest Asian surgeon".